Asghar Ali Engineer

 these western countries destroying their countries and killing and raining

-This is not to justify the bombing in
+This is not to justify the bombing in London or anywhere by terrorists.
+It is only to

 I think the West particularly Bush and Blair better